 A quarterly payment, based on metering the heat output, is made for every kWh of heat produced.
-Payments are made for 20 years for non-domestic RHI and for 7 vears for domestic RHI.
-Rates are adjusted annually in line with RHI payments inflation. are claimed by and made to the owner of the installation.
-Installations commissioned on or after 15th July 2009 will still qualify under the scheme, as long as they meet all of the eligibility criteria.
-If you received a grant for your installation, then you may be given the option to pay back your grant and instead receive support under the RHI; it is not possible to claim RHI and have a grant for installation.
+Payments are made for 20 years for non-domestic RHI and for 7 years for domestic RHI.
+Rates are adjusted annually in line with inflation.
+RHI payments are claimed by and made to the owner of the installation.
+Installations qualify under the scheme, as long as they meet all of the eligibility criteria including metering and installation requirements.
+If you received а grant for your installation, then you may be given the option to pay back your grant and instead receive support under the RHI; it is not possible to claim RHI and have a grant for installation.